Pediafor/Assessment/docs/architecture.md

 ## Executive Summary

 The Pediafor Assessment Platform implements a **pure microservices architecture** designed for educational assessment management.
-The platform provides a scalable, secure, and maintainable solution for creating, managing, and grading educational assessments.
+The platform provides a scalable, secure, and maintainable solution for creating, managing, grading, and analyzing educational assessments.

 ### Core Architectural Principles